bushra1127/html-devops-project/README.md

 # HTML DevOps Project

-Simple static site served with nginx.
+Simple static website served with nginx.
 Jenkins pipeline builds a Docker image and deploys to Kubernetes.

 ### Setup
 1. Replace placeholders in `Jenkinsfile`.